 MINIMUM TO BUY

 At the very minimum you will need a separate turntable and a pair of powered speakers.
 This will enable you to enjoy proper stereo sound.
+Expect to spend around $600USD in the USA.
+In Australia around $1,000AUD.

 Fluance turntables to consider begin with the RT82 plus any models above that.
 Please avoid the RT80 and 81 as the RT82 is much better for very little extra cost.
 Personally, I'd go with the RT85N because it comes with the better sounding Nakaoga cartridge HERE